RESOCIATIVE MEDICINE

 Mary Westmacott

-(These are by Agatha Christie writing under a pseudonym around the period of her own existential crisis / fugue state.)
+(Any of the novels by Agatha Christie writing under a pseudonym around the period of her own existential crisis / fugue state.)

 Shame: